 Many have fond memories of family vacations at grand resorts, but did you know that not all stay this way?
 As Rusty Tagliareni and Christina Mathews discuss in their book, Abandoned Resorts of the Northeast, a large number close down and fall into disrepair.
-One such hotel is the Nevele Grande Resort, which has been abandoned and with a rather uncertain future.
+One such hotel is the Nevele Grande Resort, which is now abandoned with a rather uncertain future.

 The Nevele Country Club

 In 1901, Charles Slutsky established the Nevele Country Club.
 It was situated in the picturesque Catskills region, surrounded by two lakes in a valley west of the Shawangunk Mountains.